PacktPublishing/Hands-On-Industrial-Internet-of-Things/README.md

 # Chapter 15

+* Deploying a wind turbine model algorithm on Azure ML
-* Deploying an anomaly detection algorithm on Azure ML
+* Deploying a data driven wind turbine model algorithm on Azure ML
 * Deploying a RUL estimation algorithm on AWS Sagemaker

+## Code based on
+Chapter 13 and Chapter 14.